Texas pushes closer to dropping handgun license requirement

 Texas has more than 1.6 million handgun license holders under a law first passed in 1995.
 The state doesn't require a license to carry long guns in public, and eliminating the license for handguns has long been a goal of hardcore gun activists.
 After years of being mostly ignored, they seized on a change of leadership in the Texas House to press forward.

-The House's new speaker, Republican Dan Phelan, sponsored a permitless carry bill several years ago.
+The House's new speaker, Republican Dade Phelan, sponsored a permitless carry bill several years ago.
 With him in charge now, the issue sailed through the Republican-dominated chamber this month.

 Gyl Switzer, executive director of the gun control group Texas Gun Sense, which opposes the bill, said she grew worried when the issue got a full vote in the House.
 Republican lawmakers who avoided the vote in the past likely didn't want to look soft on gun issues ahead of the 2022 elections, she said.